kg-construct/challenge-tool/README.md

 Adding your tool to exectool requires the following parts:

-1. Package your tool as a Docker image and publish it on Docker Hub.
+1. **Required**: Package your tool as a Docker image and publish it on Docker Hub.
-2. Create a Python class for your tool in the `bench_executor` folder.
+2. **Required**: Create a Python class for your tool in the `bench_executor` folder.
-3. Add some test cases for your tool, the test data goes in `bench_executor/data/test-cases` and the actual test goes into `tests`.
+3. **Preferred**: Add some test cases for your tool, the test data goes in `bench_executor/data/test-cases` and the actual test goes into `tests`.

+:warning: If possible, **please supply the Docker image and the Python class to make sure your experiments are reproducible** with the exact same parameters as on your machine.

 We will go through these steps for the RMLMapper: